 If you feel like you must exaggerate your level of education to be considered for a job, chances are that you are targeting the wrong job.

-2. Listing technical skills you don’t have
+2. Adding technical skills you don’t have

 Having relevant technical skills makes you a desirable candidate for a job, but once you come to work the first day, it’s up to you to back up anything you boast in your resume.